-Rodney Holmes is Strategic Support Lead in the Policy, Advocacy and Capacity team.
-He is currently working on our generalist policy work, encompassing housing and renting, income support, welfare, transport and justice.
+Rodney is currently working in our generalist policy area, encompassing housing and renting, income support, welfare, transport and justice.

 “I also lead our contribution to a lived experience framework which includes working with key stakeholders like the Anti-Poverty Network,” he says.